220613-Reston-Java-Angular-AWS/Curriculum-Notes/Week-1/pillars-of-oop-lab.md

 In the `Person` class above, we prevent anything outside the class from changing the `age` of the person.
 We allow access to the field through the `getAge()` method, and we allow manipulation of the field through the `setAge()` method.
 Note that inside setter methods we can and should perform validation, like we do above - checking that the input number is a valid age (greater than 0).

+--> Can reference Doll/Toy/ActionFigure exercise on Replit.
+(Need to review.)

 # Summary for the OOP Concepts topic